 Other Benefits of Cycling

-Of course, cycling has many more benefits, some of them resulting from the ones mentioned above.
-I believe they don’t even need to be proved by studies because they are logical.
+Of course, cycling has many more benefits, some of which result from the ones mentioned above.
+I believe they don’t even need to be proven by studies because they are logical.

 Cycling Can Save You Money